 After processing, this item would probably account for a smaller part of the total content of the finished product.

 The second ingredient is barley.
 Barley is a starchy carbohydrate supplying fiber and other healthy nutrients.
 However, aside from its energy content, this cereal grain is of only modest nutritional value to a dog.

-The fourth ingredient includes pea fiber, a mixture of both soluble and insoluble dietary fiber derived from pea hulls.
-Aside from the usual benefits of fiber, this agricultural by-product provides no other nutritional value to a dog.
+The fourth item is pea fiber, a mixture of both soluble and insoluble dietary fiber derived from pea hulls.
+Aside from the usual benefits of fiber, this agricultural by-product provides no other nutritional value to canines.

 The fifth ingredient is corn gluten meal.
 Gluten is the rubbery residue remaining once corn has had most of its starchy carbohydrate washed out of it.